 What Is Music Row Magazine?

-Of course, the nature of the Nashville scene is that it tends to lead the world in global trends in all genres.
+The nature of the Nashville scene is that it tends to lead the world in global trends in all genres.
 Particularly when it comes to country music in the USA.
 Many country music hall of fame artists have emerged from Nashville.

 What Does Music Row Do?